 A State may decide to refund multiple series of bonds, including non-GARVEE bonds, as part of a single debt issuance transaction.
-Since GARVEE bonds are approved for specific projects, the costs of refunding the bonds should be properly allocated among the GARVEE and non-GARVEE series of bonds (and related projects) (2 CFR 225, app.
-A, sec.
-C.3).
-In submitting the modified Federal-aid project agreement(s) and debt service payment schedule(s) to the FHWA Division Office, it is considered a best practice for the State to clearly demonstrate that the refunding costs associated with multiple bond series have been properly allocated.
+Since GARVEE bonds are approved for specific projects, the costs of refunding the bonds must be properly allocated among the GARVEE and non-GARVEE series of bonds and related projects.3 In submitting the modified Federal-aid project agreement(s) and debt service payment schedule(s) to the FHWA Division Office, it is considered a best practice for the State to clearly demonstrate that the refunding costs associated with multiple bond series have been properly allocated.